EricSaboya/ericsaboya.github.io/_pages/about.md

   - /about.html
 ---

+Hello!

-As an atmospheric scientist with a background in pure mathematics and physics, Dr. Eric Saboya has diverse experience in developing methods for quantifying sources and sinks of greenhouse gases.
-He is currently a postdoctoral research associate at the University of Bristol working with Prof. Matt Rigby and Anita Ganesan.
-Eric completed his PhD in the Department of Physics, Imperial College London with Drs.
-Heather Graven and Tim Arnold.
+I'm Eric, and I'm currently a Postdoctoral Research Associate in the [Atmospheric Chemistry Research Group](https://www.bristol.ac.uk/chemistry/research/acrg/) at the University of Bristol working with Prof. Matt Rigby and Dr. Anita Ganesan.
+In my current role as an atmospheric scientist I develop methods for quantifying sources and sinks of greenhouse gases using Bayesian methods.
+I recently completed my PhD in the Department of Physics at Imperial College London where I was supervised by Drs.
+Heather Graven and Tim Arnold (NPL).

+Alongside my research I am involved in some science communication projects including my podcast _A Cup of Atmospheric Science_ where I share and interview atmospheric scientists about their work.

+<iframe style="border-radius:12px" src="https://open.spotify.com/embed/show/3XsZJumszhZOgNvL11vw77?utm_source=generator" width="100%" height="352" frameBorder="0" allowfullscreen="" allow="autoplay; clipboard-write; encrypted-media; fullscreen; picture-in-picture" loading="lazy"></iframe>

-Research Interests
+Current Research Interests
 ======
-  o Regional atmospheric modellings of greenhouse gases (CO2, CH4, N2O)
+  - Regional atmospheric modelling of greenhouse gases (CO2, CH4, N2O)

-  o Application of Bayesian methods for source and sink attribution
+  - Application of Bayesian methods for source and sink attribution of greenhouse gases

-  o Carbon isotopes as tracers of CO2 and CH4 emissions
+  - Using carbon isotopes as source tracers of CO2 and CH4 emissions